goyek/goyek/README.md

 ### Parameters

 The parameters can be set via CLI using flag syntax.
-Flags must be registered in "long form", and have an optional short form using only one letter.
+Flags must be registered in a long form, and have an optional short form using only one letter.

 On the CLI, flags can be set in the following ways: